 They play a vital role in predicting the type and number of bonds which can be formed around an atom.

-Drawing of a Lewis Structure is the first step towards predicting the 3-D shape of molecules.
+The drawing of a Lewis Structure is the first step towards predicting the 3-D shape of molecules.

 This further helps in understanding how the atoms bond, the physical properties of the molecule, and it also plays an important role in the way that biological molecules interact with each other.